Taming Strange: Plot

 At South Park Elementary, Mr. Mackey announces to the students that the school will be operating entirely on a new computer interface system called Intellilink, but his demonstration of the system shows that it does not work properly.
 Meanwhile, a rift has opened between Kyle Broflovski and his brother Ike, who, as a result of undergoing precocious puberty, has become hostile towards Kyle.
 Kyle is told by Mackey that Canadians, like Ike, may experience puberty differently, and the two boys view a Canadian public health film, in which the Canadian Minister of Health explains that sexual reproduction among Canadians involves a woman queefing in a man's face.
 When informed by someone off camera that this is wrong, the Canadian Minister of Health confronts his wife over the fact that she once explained to him that she queefed in his face for this reason.
 She explains that she was being sarcastic, out of anger that Terry has refused to attend relationship counseling with her.
 All of this is shown in the film, which fails to resolve Kyle and Ike's problem.

-As the Intellilink malfunctions continue, an engineer shows up at the school and suggests to Mackey that the school upgrade to the Intellilink Silver package, to which Mackey agrees.
-Kyle takes Ike to a live Yo Gabba Gabba! show, where Ike takes to the stage, and tells the titular characters that he promises to "tame Foofa's strange", before removing his clothes and grinding against one of the characters, Foofa, much to the horror of the other characters and everyone in the audience.
+As the Intellilink malfunctions continue, an engineer (Cody) shows up at the school and suggests to Mackey that the school upgrade to the Intellilink Silver package, to which Mackey agrees.
+Kyle takes Ike to a live Yo Gabba Gabba! show, where Ike takes to the stage, and tells the titular characters that his "Cool Cool Trick" is to "tame Foofa's strange", before removing his clothes and grinding against one of the characters, Foofa, much to the horror of the other characters and everyone in the audience.
 When Ike and Kyle are subsequently scolded by the other characters for this, Ike says that Foofa is an attractive woman, and should not be limiting herself to children.
-Foofa shocks the others when she agrees with this, saying that she wishes to play to adult audiences, and add sex appeal to her persona.
+Foofa shocks the others when she agrees with this, saying that she wishes to play to adult audiences and add sex appeal to her persona.

 At South Park Elementary, the school faculty tell Mackey that Intellilink is a disaster, but Mackey dismisses this criticism and informs the faculty that he has hired a new faculty member, Pat Conners, to oversee the system.
-As soon as Conners sits down, however, Mackey excoriates her for failing to take responsibility for the malfunctioning system that she has only just been placed in charge of, and fires her.
+As soon as Conners sits down, however, Mackey excoriates her for failing to take responsibility for the malfunctioning system that she has only just been placed in charge of and fires her.
 He then announces that the school will upgrade to the Intellilink Gold package.